 DNS works like a directory service that identifies and points a device to the website you want to access.
 After that, your device will interact with the site directly, independently from the DNS server.

-On the other hand, a VPN always routes all of your device's traffic through the VPN server.
-Furthermore, a VPN server also uses a DNS server of its own.
-So if you use a VPN, you'll likely use the DNS setting of the VPN's owner.
+On the other hand, a VPN always routes all of your device’s traffic through the VPN server.
+Furthermore, a VPN server also uses its own DNS server.
+So, if you use a VPN, you’ll likely use the VPN’s owner’s DNS settings.

 That said, a remote device connecting to a VPN network will use the DNS server of that network.
 Consequently, the VPN server can manage, monitor, and control all aspects of connected clients.

-There are a few ways to get a VPN connection.
-You can subscribe to a paid service, use a free one, or set one up on your own.
+There are several ways to get a VPN connection: You can subscribe to a paid service, use a free one, or set one up yourself.

 Buying a paid VPN service

-Using a paid service gives you ease of use and flexibility -- you can use it for mobile and regular computers.
+Using a paid service gives you ease of use and flexibility—you can use it for mobile and regular computers via an app.

-A paid service tends to promise to deliver fast performance, though that depends on many other factors, like the actual location of the remote device.
+A paid service tends to promise fast performance, though that depends on many other factors, like the remote device’s actual location.

-The downside is, well, it's not free.
-And, if a VPN service itself is hacked, which has happened, its privacy protection aspect is canceled.
-And you only find out about this after the fact.
-Also, again, keep in mind that you're giving away your online privacy.
+The downside is, well, it’s not free.
+Additionally, if a VPN service itself is hacked, which has happened, its privacy protection aspect is canceled and you only find out about this after the fact.
+Also, again, keep in mind that you’re giving away your online privacy.

-That said, I generally don't recommend buying a VPN subscription -- mostly because you can get one for free.
-You're already giving away valuable personal information; why should you pay for it?
+That said, I generally do not recommend buying a VPN subscription—mostly because you can get one for free.
+You’re already giving away valuable personal information, why should you pay for it?

 Using a free VPN service

-Since VPN is so valuable regarding user data collection, Internet giants like Google, Apple, and Cloudflare all offer free VPN (and DNS) services.
+Since VPNs are so valuable in terms of user data collection, Internet giants like Google, Apple, and Cloudflare all offer free VPN (and DNS) services.

 If you use an Android phone, it comes with one from Google. iOS devices will automatically get one from Apple.
 All you have to do is go to the VPN section of the device and turn it on.
 (This section also allows you to create a VPN connection with a standard server.)

-Other than that, there are also those from other parties.
-Among those, Cloudflare's WARP is quite popular and useful.
-The drawer below will give you more info.
+There are also those from other parties.
+Cloudflare’s WARP is quite popular and useful.
+The cabinet below will give you more info.

 Cloudflare's WARP